 The final percent infill by volume will vary based on the geometry of the parts.
 Every part will have a set number of “cap” layers on the top and bottom (default 4) as well as 2-3 contour layers based on part size.
 Because of this, the surface area to volume ratio will cause the total density of the part to vary.

-A thin flat plate may be 100% filled despite having ultra-light infill selected, if it is thinner than the sum of the top and bottom cap layers.
+A thin flat plate can be 100% filled despite having ultra-light infill selected, if it is thinner than the sum of the top and bottom cap layers.

 A large cube may have a very low density, due to the high volume to surface area ratio.